timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 ### Text processing

 Although the XML structure in the SGA files is really useful to keep track of the changes in the manuscript and who made them, it also has certain drawbacks.
 Because the SGA annotators were so focussed on correctly applying the XML structure, they seemingly lost track of spaces between words when these words were contained in different elements.
-For example, extracting the text of the first few lines of Chapter 14 actually results in:
+For example, extracting the text of the first few lines of Chapter 14 (Chapter 13 in the draft) actually results in:
 ```
 Chap.
 13thNothing is more painful than when themind has been worked up by a quick
 ```